robertmarkbram/robertmarkbram.github.io/technical/_posts/2007/07/2007-07-04-eclipse-shortcuts.md

 </div>

 <P>
-Perhaps the single most useful tool for jumping around a class or just examining what is in a class is the Quick Outline view, <code>Control + O</code>.
+Perhaps the single most useful tool for jumping around a class or just examining what is in a class is the Quick Outline view, <kbd>Control + O</kbd>.
 </P>

 <div class="separator" style="clear: both; text-align: center;">